 Batch Export ASC-CDL

-In order to export multiple ASC-CDL files, choose a project, folder, or bin from the shot library and open the Export Wizard button on the right in the header bar.
+In order to export multiple ASC-CDL files, choose a folder, bin or smart group from the shot library and open the Export Wizard button on the right in the header bar.
 For creating ASC-CDLs containing the color values as specified by the ASC-CDL standard, you only have to choose a naming scheme and download a ZIP containing the CDL files.